strategineer/personal-website/content/blog/2023-01-02/index.md

 "Aliens" are invading the Earth and you're tasked with saving it.
 Unlike in XCOM, you're not the only group fighting off the invading force.

 There are three other groups you can befriend or hinder along the way.
-Each will provide you with a series of mission and an "end condition" allowing you to fend of the alien threat permanently (at a cost).
+Each will provide you with a series of missions and an "end condition" allowing you to fend of the alien threat permanently (at a cost).

 Basically, you've got the right wing fascists, the hyper leftist scientists run by an AI and the religious fanatics/mutants.
-During a playthrough you'll likely need to ally yourself with one of these groups, have another be indifferent to you and have the third as an enemy (or you can tell all of these nut jobs to fuck off but that'll make it much hard to fend off the aliens).
+During a playthrough you'll likely need to ally yourself with one of these groups, have another be indifferent to you and have the third as an enemy (or you can tell all of these nut jobs to fuck off but that'll make it much harder to fend off the aliens).

 So, pick your poison and go shoot some aliens.